-When people ask me what I do for a job, I say I'm a "childologist", as I don't like to refer to myself as a psychologist or an educator.
+When I am asked what I do for a living, since I don't like to say I'm a psychologist or educator, I tend to say I'm a "childologist".
 I say this in all seriousness, as I think what I've done with my life is try to understand and get to know about childhood.
 To recapture what it means to be a child, because, as adults, we should already know all about it, given that we were once children ourselves.

 Schools teach boring, tedious things.
 If this is true, schools are going to find it difficult to achieve the results they want, which is to help develop people.
-This is not something I said, a very important person called Bruner said it.
-Bruner was an American psychologist who died a few years ago, who said that it is not acceptable for pupils to be bored at school.
+And it is not me saying this, but an important person called Bruner, who is a US psychologist who died a few years ago, who said that students must not be allowed to be bored in school.
 He said this must be avoided at all costs.
 However, unfortunately it does happen.
 Bruner talked about pressure.
 Children spend a lot of time at school.
 Many hours a day.
 Many days of the week.
 Many weeks per month.
 Many months a year.
 And many years overall.
 It's really difficult to live with this pressure all the time.
 It doesn't achieve anything.